Evidence for X(3872) in PbPb collisions and studies of its prompt production at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

 { pdfauthor={CMS Collaboration}, pdftitle={Evidence for X(3872) in PbPb collisions and studies of its prompt production at sqrt(sNN) = 5.02 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, quark-gluon plasma, heavy ions, X(3872)}}

 The \xthree, also known as \PGccDoP{3872}, is an exotic particle that was first observed by the Belle Collaboration~\cite{Choi:2003ue}, and then confirmed and studied by other experiments at electron-positron~\cite{Aubert:2004ns,Ablikim:2013dyn} and hadron colliders~\cite{Acosta:2003zx,Abazov:2004kp,Aaij:2011sn,Chatrchyan:2013cld,Aaboud:2016vzw}.
-The quantum numbers of the \xthree have been determined to be $J^{PC}=1^{++}$ by the CDF~\cite{Abulencia:2006ma} and LHCb~\cite{Aaij:2013zoa} Collaborations.
+The quantum numbers of the \xthree have been narrowed down by the CDF~\cite{Abulencia:2006ma}, and later determined to be $J^{PC}=1^{++}$ by the LHCb~\cite{Aaij:2013zoa} Collaborations.
 However, the nature of this particle is still not fully understood and interpretations in terms of conventional charmonium (a bound state of charm-anticharm quarks), \PDstz\PaDz molecules~\cite{Tornqvist:2004qy}, tetraquark states~\cite{Maiani:2004vq}, and their admixture~\cite{Hanhart:2011jz} have been proposed.
-The production and survival of the \xthree in a quark-gluon plasma (QGP), a deconfined state of quarks and gluons~\cite{Collins:1974ky,Shuryak:1978ij}, is expected to depend upon the \xthree's internal structure~\cite{Zhang:2020dwn,Wu:2020zbx}.
+The production and survival of the \xthree in a quark-gluon plasma (QGP), a deconfined state of quarks and gluons~\cite{Collins:1974ky,Shuryak:1978ij}, or after the QGP, in a hadronic phase, is expected to depend upon the \xthree's internal structure~\cite{Zhang:2020dwn,Wu:2020zbx}.
 Thus, the recent large data set of lead-lead (PbPb) collisions at a center-of-mass energy of $\sqrtsNN = 5.02\TeV$ per nucleon pair, delivered by the Large Hadron Collider (LHC) at CERN at the end of 2018, opened new opportunities to probe the nature of this exotic state~\cite{Cho:2010db,Cho:2011ew,Torres:2014fxa}.